parotid gland

 Warthin tumour

-What is a Warthin tumour?
-A Warthin tumour is a non-cancerous type of salivary gland tumour.
-Most Warthin tumours are found in the parotid gland.
+A Warthin tumour is a common type of non-cancerous salivary gland tumour.
+Most are found in the parotid gland, an organ in the neck just before the ear.
 What causes a Warthin tumour?
 Warthin tumours are strongly associated with a history of cigarette smoking.
-For patients without a history of smoking, the cause remains unclear.
-What are the …
+For patients without a history of smoking, the cause remains unclear. …

 Read More »